 7. Take a break outside London for a change of scene.
 A long holiday is ideal, but even short breaks away can refresh you.
 There are some fantastic luxury spas just outside London, such as Champneys Forest Mere (in Liphook, Hampshire), Grayshott Spa (near Hindhead, Surrey), Pendley Manor Hotel (Tring, Hertfordshire), and dozens more.

-You're probably thinking "In an ideal world it would be great to devote my life to relaxation, healthy eating, exercise, and plenty of sleep.
-But my career/business is my top priority, and there isn't enough time in the day to devote to relaxation and healthy eating, let alone exercise and enough sleep!"
+I bet you're thinking, "In an ideal world, it would be great to devote my life to relaxation, healthy eating, exercise, and plenty of sleep.
+But my career/business is my top priority, and there isn't enough time in the day to devote to relaxation and healthy eating, let alone exercise and get enough sleep."

-I strongly believe that there's nothing that will advance your career/business more effectively in the long term, than to put relaxation/sleep/nutrition/exercise among your top 4 priorities.
-You'll have the energy and clarity of mind to make leaps and bounds in your career or business, the mental and physical strength to prosper.
+I personally believe that there's nothing that will advance your career/business more effectively in the long term, than to put relaxation, sleep, nutrition, exercise as your top priorities.
+You'll have the energy and clarity of mind to make leaps and bounds in your career or business, and the mental and physical strength to prosper in the long run.